Author Archive

 Activities / Events

-You can see some of the events on the internet if you go to www.dibc.on.ca .
-There are over 100 awesome events to choose from.
+There is a long list of over 100 awesome events to choose from.
 Each Patrol will decide which events they wish to do as a Patrol and must participate in the events as a Patrol.
+Check out the list – DIBC – Events .

 EMERGENCY Contact Info!